 Skiing

 Back to Top of ListCannonsburg Ski Area, just 20 minutes from downtown Grand Rapids, offers 21 downhill runs, including a 1,500-feet doozy with a 250-foot vertical drop.
-(And that’s not all – check out all the winter sports action Cannonsburg has to offer.)
+(And that’s not all – check out all the other winter sports action Cannonsburg has to offer.)
 Bittersweet Ski Resort, about 40 minutes to the south, boasts 20 runs and a 350-foot drop.
 Mulligan’s Hollow, 40 minutes northwest, has six slopes ranging from 250 ft. to 700 ft.

 Grand Rapids is a great place to gather your family and experience the many cold weather activities here!